-In properly selected patients, studies have shown that 80-90% of the patients have positive response to surgery, defined by complete elimination or at least 50% reduction in headache severity or duration.
+In properly selected patients, studies have shown that 80-90% of the patients have a positive response to surgery, defined by complete elimination or at least 50% reduction in headache severity or duration.

 Is this surgery covered by Insurance?

-Insurance coverage differs from company to company or coverage policy, which can be checked before the date of surgery. we also offer a self pay package for the patient whom insurance companies do not cover the procedure.
+Insurance coverage differs from company to company or coverage policy, which can be checked before the date of surgery.
+We also offer a self-pay package for the patient whom insurance companies do not cover the procedure.

-Out of town patient:
+Out of town patients:

 We recommend for our out of town patients to stay in the area for 4-5 days so the wound can be monitored, a consultation can be done over the phone, and examination is usually done 1-2 days before surgery.
 Please click on the forms below to view and download them.